Total Entertainment Network: History

 Total Entertainment Network was the first online gaming provider to go live.
-Operating out of San Francisco, the service offered PC game players a place to play DOS and Windows-based games online with and against other players, to chat, to download game-related content, and to compete for high scores and to win tournaments.
+Operating out of San Francisco, the service allowed games for MS-DOS and Windows to be online with and against other players, and let players chat and download game-related content.
 The service was bundled with many PC games and offered as a subscription service.
 The games supported on TEN include Duke Nukem 3D, NASCAR Racing Online Series, Quake, Command & Conquer, Panzer General, and Big Red Racing.

 Many online games, especially PC games adapted for online game play, require low and consistent latency to play well.
 It was a major challenge circa 1996 for consumers to find consistent low-latency connections to central servers or to other game players because of the latency intrinsic to dial-up modems and the heavy congestion at the Internet peering points.
 T E Network, Inc. partnered with Concentric Network Corporation to offer consumers Internet access dial-up numbers that would provide the reliable low latencies they needed to play online games.
 Concentric optimized their network and their dial-up technology for the TEN service.
 Concentric also received venture capital financing from Kleiner Perkins Caufield & Byers.

 Even with the combined revenues of subscriptions and advertising, TEN remained unprofitable, failing to reach the critical mass numbers of subscribers needed to cover their costs.
 After the success of Blizzard Entertainment's free Battle.net service for Diablo and their claim that offering online play as a feature of the game boosted retail sales by 10%, PC game publishers started following Blizzard's lead and offering free online game play.
 This undermined the subscription business model of TEN and their strategy to be the exclusive place to play popular PC games online.
 As Internet advertising was starting to gain traction, T E Network decided to focus on easy-to-access and easy-to-play browser-based games that would appeal to a broad audience and attract enough unique users to drive an advertising-based business model.
 T E Network, Inc. became Pogo.com, Inc. to pursue this new strategy.